mikeizbicki/lab-goodreads/README.md

 goodreads_interactions.csv  img  README.md
 ```

-Recall that the `$` symbol is called the command prompt and indicates that everything after this symbol is a *terminal command*.
+Recall that the `$` symbol is called the command prompt and indicates that everything after this symbol is a *shell command*.
-(Terminal commands are also sometimes called *shell commands*.)
+(Shell commands are also sometimes called *terminal commands*.)
-The lines that do not start with a `$` are the output from running the terminal commands.
+The lines that do not start with a `$` are the output from running the shell commands.
 Sometimes, the output of a command is "uninteresting", in which case the output is not shown.
 (For example, the `git clone` command above is likely to have a lot of output that is not shown.)
 This is a standard practice when writing documentation.